Our dairy and gluten-free peanut satay chicken stir fry recipe is simple to make and bursting with flavor.

 It is possible to make this dish with a variety of different vegetables, depending on what is in your pantry.
 Possible variations include mushrooms, mung bean sprouts, bell peppers, or broccoli.

-Chicken can be substituted with pork or tofu.
+Chicken can be substituted with tofu.

 Nutrition Information:Yield: 4 Serving Size: 375 gm